PatrykKukula/pv-calculator/README.md

 # Photovoltaic Project Manager

-Web application created to help manage photovoltaic investments projects and create materials needed to build PV installation efortlessly.
+Web application created to help managing photovoltaic investments projects and create materials needed to build PV installation efortlessly.

 This application allows end users to manage their photovoltaic projects.
 Users can create many projects and keep them in one place, making them easy to access and manage.
 While managing your installations is comfortable, **this application stands out for it's function to create basic electrical and construction materials** for variety types of photovoltaic installations.

-Creating installation is easy and user friendly - it only needs to fill simple form with basic data about installation.
-Everything else is done on the backend of the application using OOP principles and design patterns like strategy or factory which makes application scalable, easy to maintain and fullfill open/close principle.
+Creating installation is easy and user friendly - there is only need to fill simple form with basic data about installation.
+Everything else is done in the backend of the application using OOP principles and design patterns like strategy or factory, which makes application scalable, easy to maintain and fullfill open/closed principle.
 This application can handle installations up to 49,995 kW due to the polish energetic law policy.
-Data is validated in the backend of the application, preventing to save invalid installation, but also at the frontend layer with visible notifications and error messages if something goes wrong.
+Data is validated in the backend of the application, preventing to save invalid installation, and also if something goes wrong, notification or error message is displayed to user.

 Read the following sections for more details.